ldelaossa/GPDQ/source-docs/index.rst

-The Matlab APP covers the whole analysis process, and the objects and functions use a transparent representation of the information (data structures, images and csv files) so that they can be used as a complement in the work with other tools or statistical packages.
+The Matlab APP covers the whole analysis process, and the objects and functions use a transparent representation of the information (images, csv files and simple data structures) so that they can be used as a complement in the work with other tools or statistical packages.

  .. code-block:: matlab

     % Reads the description of the project from a csv file project = GPDQProject.readFromFile('DATA/GABAB1-6M-WT/', 'project.csv');
-    % Calculates Nearest Neighbour Distances between 5Nm particles report = reportNNDStats(project.getProjectData(),[5]);
+    % Calculates Nearest Neighbour Distances between 5Nm particles [ ~, report] = nndSummary(project.getProjectData(), [5], [5])
     % Exports a report to csv
     report.save('GABAB1-6M-WT.csv');

 -----------

 .. toctree::
     :maxdepth: 2
     :caption: Contents:

+    sections/projects
     sections/quickstart
-	sections/projects
     sections/utils
     sections/code
     sections/modules

 ------------